30 years of UWE Bristol

 Student event on Frenchay Campus, 1997.

 "The cost-of-living crisis is an urgent threat to a student’s ability to support themselves whilst they study.
-Unfortunately, we are now encountering a perfect storm and this year we’re expecting an increase in the number of students applying for Hardship Grants.
-Your support will have a positive impact on our students facing hardship now and in the months ahead."
+This year we’re expecting an increase in the number of students applying for Hardship Grants.
+Your support will have a positive impact on our students facing hardship now and in the months to come."

 Rae Henry Student Money Service Co-ordinator (Student Engagement)